davidgasquez/davidgasquez.com/content/posts/2023-02-22-duckdb-ipfs.md

 ---
-title: "Making DuckDB understand IPFS CID's"
+title: "DuckDB understands IPFS CID's"
 date: 2023-02-22
+permalink: /duckdb-ipfs
 ---

 Thanks to `fsspec`, you can query arbitrary filesystems with DuckDB quite easily.